What is involved with breast reduction surgery

 Your nipple and areola sensation will change after surgery.
 Most commonly, your nipple/areola sensation will increase for a period of 6 to 8 weeks.
 Your nipples may be very sensitive in this early postoperative period and require extra padding in your bra, until the sensation returns to normal.
 Alternatively, one or both of your nipples may have decreased sensation.
 It is very unusual for your nipples to be numb.
-Usually by 2 months after surgery your nipple sensation will have returned to normal.
+Usually by 2 months after breast reduction surgery your nipple sensation will have returned to normal.

 Risks of breast reduction surgery

 There are a number of risks associated with breast reduction surgery.
 Although the risk is small, it is very important that you are aware of them.

 - Delayed healing or wound breakdown Occasionally despite everything progressing extremely smoothly during surgery, and despite your initial dressings proceeding without incident, sometimes we find that at about 3-4 weeks after surgery there may be some problems with wound healing.
 It is more common in patients who smoke or who have a history of diabetes.
 Often this seems to occur when patients are not wearing their bra in an environment such as bathing or having a shower.
 Usually no further surgery is required and often only a simple clean dressing needs to be applied to the wound until such time as it closes spontaneously.
 If the area of delayed wound healing is more extensive we may need to take you back to the operating theatre to close this wound surgically.